Peach-24/Peach-24/README.md

 + Began learning HTML, CSS, and JavaScript in my own time, and quickly grew to love it.
 + Handed in my notice and started the Northcoders intensive software development bootcamp in October 2020.
 + Gained experience in JavaScript, Node JS, HTML, CSS, Jest, React, React Native, Express, Axios, API creation and integration, MVC modelling, PostgreSQL, and Firebase.
++ Worked for 4 months on the dev team of a fast-growing e-commerce business, using Shopify, Wordpress, and JS.

 ## Prior to becoming a developer 📰
 + Worked on the editorial team at Prolific North, covering all biggest tech, e-commerce, and marketing stories in the North of England.